Azure-Samples/microsoft-azure-attestation/sgx.attest.sample/readme.md

     1. Persists the remote quote, enclave held data and parsed report fields to a JSON file on disk
 1. ```genquote_enclave``` - This application is an SGX enclave created via the Open Enclave SDK.
 It exposes one ecall to retrieve a remote quote and enclave held data.
 1. ```validatequotes.core``` - This application is built on .NET core and runs on any platform.
 It consumes the JSON file persisted by the ```genquote_host``` application and performs the following:
-    1. Calls the MAA service for validation, passing it the remote quote and enclave held data found in the JSON file
+    1. Calls Azure Attestation for validation, passing it the remote quote and enclave held data found in the JSON file
-    1. Validates that the MAA JWT passes signature validation and is issued by the expected party
+    1. Validates that the Azure Attestation JWT passes signature validation and is issued by the expected party
-    1. Validates that the MAA JWT claim values match the parsed data in the JSON file for the well known fields like Security Version Number, ProductID, MRSIGNER, MRENCLAVE, etc.
+    1. Validates that the Azure Attestation JWT claim values match the parsed data in the JSON file for the well known fields like Security Version Number, ProductID, MRSIGNER, MRENCLAVE, etc.
     1. Produces a report in the console with the results
-1. ```validatequotes.net``` - This application is build on the .NET framework and only runs on Windows.
-It performs all the validation performed by ```validatequotes.core``` and additionally validates the MAA service SGX quote embedded in its signing certificate using the Open Enclave SDK locally.
-The additional steps are:
-    1. Checks for the presence of an SGX quote for the MAA service itself as an extension in the MAA X.509 signing certificate.
-    1. Verifies the SGX quote with the Open Enclve SDK's ```oe_verify_remote_report``` API.
-    1. Verifies that the hash of the public key that signed the JWT token matches the report data in the verified quote.

-The following diagram depicts the relationship between the different artifacts produced the MAA service for JWT token validation.
+The following diagram depicts the relationship between the different artifacts produced by Azure Attestation for JWT token validation.
 ![JWT Validation Overview Diagram](./docs/maa.jwt.validation.overview.png)

 ## Remote Quote Generation